gorhill/uBlock/README.md

 ##### "µBlock does not support element hiding".

 Yes it does.
-If you don't believe it, try entering `twitter.com##body` in the _"Your filters"_ text area and see what happens when you visit twitter.com.
+Try entering `twitter.com##body` in the _"Your filters"_ text area and visit twitter.com: the page will be blank.

 What it doesn't support [yet](https://github.com/gorhill/uBlock/issues/4), is the UI counterpart to "element hiding", i.e. being able to click on an element